sarezjay/botclock/README.md

 # botclock
-Discord bot for the Clock Crew server
+Discord bot for the Clock Crew Discord server using Node.js framework